 Anxiety symptoms are unpleasant – but fighting the anxiety can just make the anxiety worse.

-Safety Behaviours
+Safety Behaviours And Avoidance

-Someone with social anxiety might use safety behaviours to prevent them from facing and experiencing anxiety-provoking situations in full.
+Someone with social anxiety might use safety behaviours to prevent them from facing anxiety-provoking situations in full.
 For example, someone might always use their mobile phone in social situations or be quiet, unassertive, avoid eye contact, leave early or even play the fool.
-Safety behaviours are usually designed to distract attention from oneself or minimise anxiety feeelings but we can end up relying on them and not being our true self.
+Safety behaviours are usually designed to distract attention from oneself or minimise anxiety feelings but we can end up relying on them and not being our true self.

 Also see our pages on Avoidance and safety-behaviours.